pipe2442/Tic-Tac-Toe-Ruby/README.md

 ![](lib/TIC%20TAC%20TOE%20SCREEN.PNG)

 The goal of this project is to bring to practice the main concepts of Object-Oriented Programming.
-Particularly, classes and access to their attributes.
+Particularly classes and access to their attributes.

 ## Built With